GlareDB/glaredb.github.io/_glaredb/hybrid-execution.md

 Once you have a deployment ready to go, open the **Connect** dialog to get a set of credentials for connecting to your deployment.
-This dialog provides the commands needed to connect to your deployment using either the CLI or Python library.
+This dialog provides the commands needed to connect to your deployment using either the CLI, Python or Node.js library.

 ![Connect dialog]